THE ROBERT LOGAN AWARD

 -attracted a wider audience

-An outline of your project approx 200 words, (which must have started AFTER August 2015) can be one that you are currently working on, or have just completed, should be sent to the Administrator by the 1st May 2017.
-A full submission of approx 1,500 words, should then be with the Administrator by the 1st August 2017.
-Please enclose an entry form with your project outline: Robert Logan Award Entry Form 2017.
+This award is given every two years – the last was in 2017 and the next will be in 2019.
+An outline of your project will need to be approximately 200 words (which must have started AFTER the previous year’s August), and can be one that you are currently working on, or have just completed.
+This would need to be sent to the Administrator by May of the award year.
+A full submission of approximately 1,500 words should then be with the Administrator by August of the award year.

 Further details are available from: